Forgot password

 Entering my link worked, but it broke a few rules along the way.
 Screenshot by Dot Esports

 Rule 24 in The Password Game requires a YouTube link to a video of an exact length.
 This is not a preset one, either.
 We can’t give you one video that solves the puzzle for you, as your Rule 24 will almost assuredly ask for a video of a different length.
-This is a particularly difficult task as there’s no way to search YouTube videos by exact duration.
+This is difficult because there’s no way to search YouTube videos by exact duration.

 How to Solve Rule 24 in The Password Game

-Without being able to search for specific video lengths, the best option you have is to use the duration setting in YouTube’s filters, which, unfortunately, won’t narrow the selection by much.
+Without being able to search for specific video lengths, the best option is to use the duration setting in YouTube’s filters, which, unfortunately, won’t narrow the selection much.

-Our suggestion is to enter the exact search parameter in the search box, then select the duration filter that matches your video length.
-While you’ll still have to do quite a bit of digging, it will rule out a huge chunk of videos.
+Our suggestion is to enter the exact search parameter in the search box and select the duration filter that matches your video length.
+While you’ll still have to do quite a bit of digging, this will rule out a huge chunk of videos.

 A screenshot of the YouTube search panel with the duration option highlighted by a red box.